 3. Pricing by Competition

 In this method, you take the prices determined by your competition as your reference price.
-However, you can choose to price your items the same as your competitor, price your item slightly lower in order to attract customers who are looking for a bargain, or price your item slightly higher in order to attract customers who are looking for higher quality.
+However, you can choose to price your items the same as your competitor, price your item slightly lower to attract customers who are looking for a bargain or price your item slightly higher to attract customers who are looking for higher quality.
 However, as your restaurant needs to function within a certain price limit, it may put a strain on you to work out your profit.

 4. Pricing by Demand

-While finalizing your pricing, make sure that your restaurant menu and quality justify the price and are encouraging for your patrons to visit you again and again.
+While finalizing your restaurant menu pricing, make sure that your restaurant menu and quality justify the price and are encouraging for your patrons to visit you again and again.
+Keep in mind while pricing your restaurant menu the next time and see how it augments your total sales.